Introduction to South West Area Statement

-Previously, we have described the main characteristics and challenges of rural land management.
-Here we have set out ‘what success looks like’ as a series of you told us statements reflecting the general consensus from our engagement sessions.
-These sessions generated a wealth of information ideas and the following represents just a summary of the opportunities ahead of us (where there was general agreement among multiple stakeholders).
-If you feel that we have missed something, please don’t worry, we want to carry on the conversations we have started.
+In the other Themes, we set out ‘what success looks like’ as a series of you told us statements reflecting the general consensus from our engagement sessions.
+Perhaps because of the uncertainties we face, our discussions around the climate emergency were less defined in terms of action and we need to have further discussion around this topic.
 Please see the section at the end of this theme which details how you can remain part of this process.

 In developing this Area Statement our aim has been to work collaboratively and represent the views and ideas from all stakeholders in South West Wales.
 Our goal has been to involve you in helping identify the key risks that we all face in managing our natural resources sustainably, as well as the opportunities.